-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture • Available for people with chronic low back pain under certain circumstances.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
 Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions ' Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that Not covered under any condition helps you with activities of daily living, such as bathing or dressing.
+Services not covered by Not covered under Covered only under specific

+Medicare any condition conditions

+Custodial care Not covered under any condition

+Custodial care is personal care

+that does not require the

+continuing attention of trained

+medical or paramedical personnel, such as care that

+helps you with activities of

+daily living, such as bathing or

+dressing.

 Experimental medical and surgical procedures, equipment, and medications.
-May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
-Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-(See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household.
-Not covered under any condition Full-time nursing care in your home.
-Not covered under any condition Home-delivered meals • Coverage as described in the Medical Benefits Chart earlier in this chapter.
-Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
-Not covered under any condition Naturopath services (uses natural or alternative treatments).
-Not covered under any condition Non-routine dental care • Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+May be covered by Original Medicare under a Medicare- approved clinical research study

+or by our plan.

+Experimental procedures and items are those items and (See Chapter 3, Section 5 for more

+procedures determined by information on clinical research

+Original Medicare to not be studies.)

+generally accepted by the ,

+medical community.

+Fees charged for care by your Not covered under

+immediate relatives or any condition

+members of your household.

+Full-time nursing care in your home.
+Not covered under any condition

+Home-delivered meals Not covered under

+any condition

+Homemaker services include Not covered under

+basic household assistance, any condition

+including light housekeeping

+or light meal preparation.

+Naturopath services (uses Not covered under

+natural or alternative any condition

+treatments).
+D of the state of

+Non-routine dental care Dental care required to treat illness or injury may be covered

+as inpatient or outpatient care.

+Orthopedic shoes or supportive Shoes that are part of a leg brace

+devices for the feet and are included in the cost of

+l the brace.
+Orthopedic or

+l therapeutic shoes for people

+with, diabetic foot disease.